A field of wheat planted in lower Manhattan, a cryptic love letter, a lush clarity in the wake of demise.

 In the summer of 1982, renowned artist, Agnes Denes, planted a wheat field at the foot of the former Twin Towers in lower Manhattan.
 This haunting and ephemeral artwork was a meditation on the tension between man and nature, and provides the central focus for my new novel, The Food Inspector.

-I’ve recently completed, THE FOOD INSPECTOR, a literary novel that takes place in the near future and explores questions about human behavior in the time of climate change
+The Food Inspector, recently completed, is a literary novel that takes place in the near future and poses questions about our emotional relationship with nature in this time of climate change.

 I am the author of Spent: Memoirs of a Shopping Addict (Little, Brown 2010).
 My memoir explores my life in New York, and the way shopping has impacted our lives in the past three decades.
-In our late capitalistic times, how and why we shop has become more relevant than ever.
-What will the future of shopping be?
-That’s one question I’m poised to explore.
+In our late capitalistic times, how and why we shop has become increasingly relevant with questions about sustainability now at the forefront.

-As a freelance journalist I’ve specialized in the area of fashion, art and particularly photography, and was a contributing essayist to the fashion photography book series, Fashion Images de Mode.
+As a freelance journalist I specialized in the area of fashion, art and particularly photography, and was a contributing essayist to the fashion photography book series, Fashion Images de Mode.
 Fashion, art, and photography world luminaries I have interviewed include, David Bailey, Vera Wang, Philip-Lorca diCorcia, and Vivienne Westwood.

 Media appearances include: NBC’s Today Show, New York’s LX Television with Joan Rivers, AOL‘s Wallet Pop, Australia’s Today Tonight, and Jacques Peretti’s BBC Two series: The Man Who Made Us Spend.